 - Falling Creek Activities & Daily Schedules

-During the June, Main, and 2-week camp sessions your son will choose six activities to make up his daily schedule.
-In the spring, we will provide an Activity Preference Form to be completed by you and your son before the start of camp.
-On opening day, your son will receive his customized activity schedule.
-Campers have an opportunity to adjust their schedules on opening day and each week.
+During the June, Main, and 2-Week camp sessions your son will choose six activities to make up his daily schedule.
+Your son will work with program directors , activity leaders, and counsleors to create a customized activity schedul on opening day.
+Campers have an opportunity to adjust their schedules each week.

-Opportunities for outdoor adventure activities are announced periodically and campers who sign up will opt out of their regularly scheduled activities during the time they are participating in the outdoor adventure.
+Opportunities for outdoor adventure activities are announced regularly and campers who sign up will opt out of their regularly scheduled activities during the time they are participating in the outdoor adventure.

-Junior session campers follow a structured schedule with their counselors and cabin-mates consisting of 16 traditional camp activities over the course of the week.
+Junior session campers follow a structured schedule with their counselors and cabinmates consisting of over 15 traditional camp activities throughout the week.

 Monday through Friday Schedule